python/cpython/Doc/library/copy_reg.rst

 .. function:: pickle(type, function[, constructor])

-   Declares that *function* should be used as a "reduction" function for objects of type *type*; *type* must not be a "classic" class object.
-(Classic classes are handled differently; see the documentation for the :mod:`pickle` module for details.)  *function* should return either a string or a tuple containing two or three elements.
+   Declares that *function* should be used as a "reduction" function for objects of type *type*.  *function* should return either a string or a tuple containing two or three elements.

    The optional *constructor* parameter, if provided, is a callable object which can be used to reconstruct the object when called with the tuple of arguments